HomeLatest NewsGovernanceSTPI employees to contribute one-day salary to PM Cares Fund

 The ongoing Covid-19 pandemic has affected over 900 people in India forcing the government to declare a nationwide lockdown for 21 days starting from 24th March 2020 onwards.
 To tide over the economic crisis, the Union Finance Minister Nirmala Sitharaman bailed out an economic package worth Rs 1,70,000 crore to cover the marginalized section of the society.

-The package includes a mix of food security and direct cash transfer benefits, which will shield daily wagers and small businesses during the lockdown in the wake of the Covid-19 pandemic.
+The package includes a mix of food security and direct transfer benefits, which will shield daily wagers and small businesses during the lockdown in the wake of the Covid-19 pandemic.
 The Reserve Bank of India has also announced a spate of measures to keep the Indian economy afloat amidst the lockdown.

 Get the day's headlines from Tech Observer straight in your inbox